lovenick/image-outline/README.md

 ## CLI

-A command-line utility is available when you're working in the npm environment.A
+A command-line utility is available when you're working in the npm environment.

 Run
 ```